• Skip to primary navigation

 Long whitewashed pinecone garland.

-I love the look of bleached pinecone but I hate bleach.
+I love the look of bleached pinecones, but I hate bleach.
 I don't like the fumes and the way bleach irritates your skin.
-So I tried making some with paint giving them the look of bleached pinecones without using bleach.
+So I tried making some with paint, giving them the look of bleached pinecones without the smell and mess of bleach.

 More Pinecone Crafts